 In winter quarter 2014, CISAC Visiting Professor Jim Hathaway (University of Michigan Law School), Stanford Humanities Center Associate Director Roland Hsu, and Diana Essex of Asylum Access convened an inter-disciplinary group of Stanford scholars to explore issues of refugee protection and rights.
 The group met with a variety of government, international organization and NGO representatives all working on refugee issues.
 At the conclusion of the quarter, Hathaway drafted an overview, which is attached at the bottom of this page.

-Watch this multimedia slideshow of the trip to Ethiopia.
+Watch this presentation of the trip to Ethiopia.

-And check out Ennead Architect's blog on the refugee project:
+And check out Ennead Lab's blog on the refugee project: